gsaldutti/Forecasting-Net-Prophet/README.md

-> In this Challenge, I will assume the role of a growth analyst at MercadoLibre - a very popular e-commerce site in Latin America.
+In this Challenge, I will assume the role of a growth analyst at MercadoLibre - a very popular e-commerce site in Latin America.
 With a task of analyzing the company's financial and user data, I need to find various ways to make the company grow.
-Using my newly acquired skills of forecasting future with Prophet, I will predict search traffic and translate it into the ability to successfully trade the stock.
+Using my newly acquired skills of forecasting the future with Prophet, I will predict search traffic and translate it into the ability to successfully trade the stock.

 # Forecasting